VanshRajput-dev/Scrappy-cocc/README.md

 them to **select a bike model**, after which all required technical parameters are automatically available for downstream algorithms.

-The primary use case is:
-> **Selecting the right bike for a given route** based on terrain, traffic, distance, and riding conditions.

 ---

 ## 🎯 Key Design Principles